 Though our Landmark 365 kitchen has ample food prep and cleanup surfaces, but we know some fifth wheel and travel trailer owners aren’t so lucky.
 A handy ‘drop leaf’ countertop extension can be installed at any height; even to create a small place for children to eat or to set your Instant Pot on the end of a kitchen island.
 Oh, and even in the bedroom if you need a CPAP shelf!

-Again, if you’re mounting it to wall or onto your cabinetry, make certain you install it with the proper anchors to insure wear and tear durability.
+Again, if you’re mounting it to wall or onto your cabinetry, make certain you install it with the proper anchors to ensure wear and tear durability.

 Or, if you wanted something a little more custom, you could make your own shelf of another material (Corian, Formica, etc.).
 Mount that custom countertop with collapsible shelf brackets and that new shelf can fold neatly away when not in use.
 Just make certain when you install it that you use proper wall/cabinet anchoring.